Sailors' superstitions: Klabautermann

-Traditionally, a type of kobold, called a Klabautermann, lives aboard ships and helps sailors and fishermen on the Baltic and North Sea in their duties.
+Traditionally, a type of kobold or mythical sprite, called a Klabautermann, lives aboard ships and helps sailors and fishermen on the Baltic and North Sea in their duties.
 He is a merry and diligent creature, with an expert understanding of most watercraft, and an irrepressible musical talent.
 He also rescues sailors washed overboard.
 The name comes from the Low German verb klabastern meaning "rumble" or "make a noise".
 An etymology deriving the name from the verb kalfatern ("to caulk") has also been suggested.
 A carved klabautermann image, of a small sailor dressed in yellow with a tobacco pipe and woollen sailor's cap, often carrying a caulking hammer, is attached to the mast as a symbol of good luck.
 However, despite the positive attributes, there is one omen associated with his presence: no member of a ship blessed by his presence shall ever set eyes on him; he only ever becomes visible to the crew of a doomed ship.
 The belief in Klabautermänner dates to at least the 1770s.

 Patron saints

 Sailors have had several patron saints.
 According to his hagiography, Saint Nicholas calmed a storm by prayer.
-Brendan the Navigator is also considered a patron saint of sailors and navigators, due to his mythical voyage to St. Brendan’s Island.
+Brendan the Navigator is also considered a patron saint of sailors and navigators, due to his mythical voyage to St. Brendan's Island.
 Erasmus of Formiae, also known as Saint Elmo, may have become the patron of sailors because he is said to have continued preaching even after a thunderbolt struck the ground beside him.
 This prompted sailors, who were in danger from sudden storms and lightning, to claim his prayers.
 The electrical discharges at the mastheads of ships were read as a sign of his protection and came to be called "Saint Elmo's Fire".
 Thus, Saint Elmo's Fire was usually good luck in traditional sailor's lore, but because it is a sign of electricity in the air and interferes with compass readings, sailors sometimes regarded it as an omen of bad luck and stormy weather.
 The mariner's cross, also referred to as St. Clement's Cross, is worn by many sailors to bring blessings.

-Collar-touching
+Good luck deities

+There are many deities associated with protection of sailors and good luck for them.

+For example, a sculpture of "Tian Hou (or Mazu), queen of heaven and protector of seafarers", is held at the Yueh Hai Ching temple on Philip Street, off of the Singapore River in Singapore.